Asian Art Outpost

 kara te dou

-Credit is given that karate started in China, but migrated and became refined, and vastly popular in Japan.
-The literal meaning of these characters is "empty hand method".
-Karate is a martial art that uses no blades of weapons other than the "natural weapons" that God gave to humans (fists and feet).
-The last character somehow became optional, but the meaning of that character is "method" or "the way" as in Taoism / Daoism.
+Karate is a martial art that uses no blades or weapons other than the “natural weapons” God gave to humans (fists and feet).
+The last character somehow became optional, but the meaning of that character is “method” or “the way” as in Taoism / Daoism.

 Goju Ryu Karate-Do